-- A. Implement and manage a single HMIS for the CoC's for the geographic area. - B. Review, revise and approve a privacy plan, security plan, and data quality plan for the HMIS through its Services Development Committee and full Trust Board. - C. Ensure consistent participation of recipients and sub-recipients in the HMIS through contracting provisions. - D. Ensure the HMIS is administered in compliance with requirements prescribed by HUD. - E. Establish a Homeless Management Information System Users Group to meet regularly to review project level data quality, and when applicable, I incorporate changes to the HUD data dictionary or updates to the HMIS system.
+- A. Manage the HMIS for the CoC's for the geographic area. - B. Review, revise and approve a privacy plan, security plan, and data quality plan for the HMIS through its Services Development Committee and full Trust Board. - C. Ensure consistent participation of recipients and sub-recipients in the HMIS through contracting provisions.

+- D. Ensure the HMIS is administered in compliance with requirements prescribed by HUD. - E. Homeless Management Information System Users Group meets monthly to review project level data quality, and whenever applicable, learn how to incorporate changes to the HUD data dictionary or HMIS system updates.